tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When damage from this weapon leaves an enemy with 20 hit points or fewer, you deal 5 ongoing damage to it (champion: 40 hp/10 ongoing damage; epic: 80 hp/20 ongoing damage).

 **Quirk:** Tortures flies.

 ---

+#### Dark Elf Bloodblade

+Edged Melee Weapon

+Creatures taking ongoing damage are vulnerable to attacks from this weapon.

+**Quirk:** Maniacal laughter at inopportune mwhahahahaahhhah moments.
+If already oriented towards insane laughter, laughter uses some other voice that’s disturbing to wielder.

+---